sezzle/sezzle-merchant-resources/Widgets/3-Widget Script.md

 ## The Script

 The following is a <strong>template</strong> of the widget script.
-When using the template to add the widget script to your site, you must replace the 36-character UUID in the template with the Sezzle ID for this site, as found in the <a href="https://dashboard.sezzle.com/merchant/settings/business" target="_blank">Business Settings</a> of your Sezzle Merchant Dashboard.
+When using the template to add the widget script to your site, you must replace the 36-character UUID in the template with the Sezzle ID for this site, as found in the <a href="https://dashboard.sezzle.com/merchant/settings/business" target="_blank">Business Settings</a> of your Sezzle Merchant Dashboard. **Do not** re-use IDs across multiple URLs.

 ```html
 <script src="https://widget.sezzle.com/v1/javascript/price-widget?uuid=12a34bc5-6de7-890f-g123-4hi5678jk901"></script>